sulfuror/rescript-sh/README.md

 This script will create one (1) directory (`.rescript`) in your $HOME and three (3) subdirectories: `config`, `lock` and `logs`.

-`config` directory will contain the `rescript` `rescript.conf` file, the `rescript-datefile` and the `rescript-exclusions`.
-If you have multiple repositories, this subdirectory will contain those three files for every script (one script for every repo).
+`config` directory will contain the `rescript` `repo_name.conf` file, the `repo_name-datefile` and the `repo_name-exclusions`.
+If you have multiple repositories, this subdirectory will contain those three files for every repository.

-`lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporarily file called `rescript.lock` every time it runs and the file should be removed at the end of every operation.
+`lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporarily file called `repo_name.lock` every time it runs and the file should be removed at the end of every operation.
 This "lock" prevents another processes to run if `rescript` is already running and is not finished yet.
 For example: you set scheduled jobs but you forgot and tried to make a `prune`.
 If the scheduled